wmo-im/wcmp2/.github/ISSUE_TEMPLATE/02-wmo-amendment-proposal.md

 _(Name of individuals, groups, or organizations that are requesting the amendment.
 Include relevant affiliations and GitHub user names, as applicable.)_

 # Consultations
 _(Individuals, groups,or organizations that are consulted.
-Also cite publications or other documents that as references.)_
+Also cite publications or other documents as references.)_

 # Comments